How to Transcribe Audio Content

 - Click the Microphone icon on the left to activate Voice Typing.
 Google will transcribe anything being said onto the word document.

 Another way to transcribe audio content is by using your smartphone.
 Similar to Google Docs, the microphone will pick up on the audio and transcribe it into text.
 Transcribing on your smartphone tends to work a little better than Google Docs since the microphone on your phone picks up less background noise, however, it still doesn’t compare to a high-quality microphone.
 Recording on your smartphone won’t ensure a high accuracy rate, so you will have to clean up the final transcript when you finish.
-Here are step-by-step instructions on how to transcribe audio using your smartphone:
+Here are step-by-step instructions on how to do so using your smartphone:

 - Open up a Word Processing app on your smartphone.